 Uttapam recipe is a savory pancake, made with fermented rice and lentil flour.
 It is the thicker version of Dosa(a South Indian breakfast menu item).
-A traditional dish from the Tamil Cuisine.
+A traditional dish from Tamil Cuisine.
 Usually made with different toppings, though onion topping is the most popular among all.

 Basically, oothapam is like a pizza base and the toppings can be done to everyone's choice and taste.
 And the choices of toppings is never-ending.
 Right from cabbage, carrot, coriander, chicken, meat, kheema etc. Uttapam recipe adopted to different variation and prepared in different ways all over South India.